hyperledger-cacti/cacti/docs/docs/external/design-principles.md

 ### Design Guidelines for Network Architects and Developers
 - Architects and application developers (both in the smart contract and services layers) must design with interoperability in mind:
   * This has the advantage of minimizing or eliminating any code adaptations required for interoperability during a network's life cycle.
-- Apply standards when defining assets, data and logic within network apps to maximise external consumption:
+- Apply standards when defining assets, data and logic within network apps to maximize external consumption:
   * Networks with well-defined standards-based interfaces simplifies interoperability:
     - Interfaces include: contracts, data/assets, identity, APIs, protocol, messaging.
 - Enables network implementation to evolve while eliminating or minimising external impact: